lingfenghsiang/Nomad/README.md

 			- [Figure 12](#figure-12)
 	- [License](#license)

+## Note

+All the shell scripts should be run at this project root directory.
+Don't `cd` any folders to execute our scripts.

 ## Prerequisites

 ### Software requirements

 **Operating System**
-We tested on both Ubuntu 22.04 and Debian 11.
-You may face technical issues when running Ubuntu 22.04, setting Persistent Memory is based on Debian 11.
+We tested our code on both Ubuntu 22.04 and Debian 11.
+You may face technical issues when setting Persistent Memory on Ubuntu.
+It's recommended to install Debian (We tested 11, but didn't try Debian 12) on Persistent memory server to avoid such problems.
+Our compiling scripts only compile kernel packages for Debian-based GNU/Linux (like Ubuntu, Debian, Linux Mint etc.).
+If you run on Red Hat based OS (like CentOS, Fedora, RHEL), please search instructions about `rpm` kernel compiling options and update the compiling scripts.

 **Dependencies**
 To compile our Nomad module and userspace applications, you also need to: